rishi-ag/text_mining/README.md

 ### Web Crawler
 To run the web crawler navigate to the script scrape\_contracts.py in the folder web\_crawler.
 Use the following command python scrape\_contracts.py 0 9 10_ to run the script.
 Read the script to know more about what these parameters mean.

+### HW Late Submission Rules
+-1 for every day of late submission except for exceptional circumstances.